teslamotors/informed/stories/Form/State/README.md

 ```

   <br/>
-  2. Use the Forms `formApiRef` prop, and then use the apis `getState` function.
+  2. Use the Forms `formApiRef` prop, and then use the apis `getFormState` function.
   <br/>

 ```jsx